 To get the most out of CAMPUS, instructors and teachers will want to create a CAMPUS account.
 This simple step takes 30 seconds, and will allow for advanced features and usability.

 Once your organization’s CAMPUS licence is activated, the NFB’s Client Services will send you an e-mail to forward to your users.
 This e-mail contains the activation link they must use to create their member profile.
-By creating a member profile on CAMPUS, your educators will be able to access all of the functionalities designed specifically for educators, including creating chapters and playlists, exploring films and productions, and viewing learning bundles and pedagogical descriptions.
+By creating a member profile on CAMPUS, your educators will be able to access all of the functionalities designed specifically for educators, including creating chapters and playlists, exploring films and productions, and pedagogical descriptions.